How to Create a Value Stream Map (VSM)

-2. It strengthens the gains by providing vision and plans that connect all improvement activities. and allowing you to see waste, and plan to eliminate it.
+- It strengthens the gains by providing vision and plans which connect all improvement activities.
+It allows you to see waste and to plan how to eliminate it.

 - C/T (Cycle Time): The time required to complete a single unit of production.